 Clear Cord > find it here

 A transparent cord is a standard fishing line used in bead making.
-Waist beads made from clear cords are perfect for you if you’re looking to watch your body weight.
-This does not stretch or move with your body, unlike the elastic thread.
+Waist beads made from clear cords are perfect if you want to watch your body weight.
+Unlike the elastic thread, this does not stretch or move with your body.
 The ends of the line are locked in with bead clasps.

 Cotton Thread > find it here